 HMO insurance plans generally do not give any reimbursement for out-of-network visits to a psychologist.

-The best way is to call me or send me an email to schedule a call.
-I like to talk with potential clients for 15 to 20 minutes on the phone before scheduling an appointment for a first session.
+The best way is to call me or or use the contact form on this website to send me an email to schedule a call.
+I like to talk with potential clients for 15 minutes or so on the phone before scheduling an appointment for a first session.

 I require 24-hour notice of cancellation to avoid being billed for a scheduled appointment.

-I work with ages 11 through 111.
-Typically, my youngest clients are 12 to 15 and my oldest clients are in their 60s or 70s.
-I do not see children whose parents are in the process of divorcing.
+I work with ages 18 through 180.
+Typically, my youngest clients are 18-25 and my oldest clients are in their 60s or 70s.

 Over the years I have worked with both women and men in roughly equal numbers.
 I have no preference.
 I enjoy working with women.
 I enjoy working with men.